dimagi/commcare-hq/DEV_SETUP.md

 See `corehq.tests.nose.HqdbContext` for full description of `REUSE_DB` and `--reusedb`.

+### Accessing the test shell and database

+The `CCHQ_TESTING` environment variable allows you to run management commands in the context of your test environment rather than your dev environment.
+This is most useful for shell or direct database access:

+    $ CCHQ_TESTING=1 ./manage.py dbshell

+    $ CCHQ_TESTING=1 ./manage.py shell

 ### Running tests by tag
 You can run all tests with a certain tag as follows: